Art and Science combine in our digital magazine created by our worldwide community

 We have a section specialising in Science Communication (Scicomm) sharing the projects of those focused on breaking communication gaps between the sciences and the public.

 Our Art and Written Word sections give creatives a platform to share their inspirations from nature.
-Widening their reach this way, so more can enjoy their creations and ideas, challenges the conventional arts industries which can otherwise be highly-selective, closed and non-inclusive.
+Widening their reach this way, so more can enjoy their creations and ideas, challenges the conventional arts industries which can otherwise be very closed, and non-inclusive with high barriers to entry.
+Our science-art community values the art pieces that beautifully illustrate our magazine.